 Medicaid

 Say you can’t afford to purchase a health insurance plan during the Open Enrollment Period, what do you do?
 Medicaid is a federal program that provides basic health care coverage to millions of impoverished Americans.
-While the program is fully funded by Washington DC, each state has control over the program.
+While the program is funded by Washington DC, eligibility is controlled by each state.
+This means criteria vary significantly: In states that adopted the ACA Medicaid Expansion (the majority), eligibility is based solely on income (up to 138% of the Federal Poverty Level).
+In non-expansion states, eligibility is much narrower, often restricted to specific categories like children, pregnant women, and the disabled.

 What does this mean?
 Depending on where you live, the criteria to qualify for the program may be different.
 There’s also no Open Enrollment Period for Medicaid, meaning Americans can apply throughout the year.
 According to recent estimates, more than 74 million individuals utilize both Medicaid and CHIP, which we’re going to discuss in the next section.